kennytilton/web-mx/README.md

 Web/MX: Web programming powered by the [Matrix](https://github.com/kennytilton/matrix/blob/main/cljc/matrix/README.md) state manager.

-An [mxWeb Training Guide](https://github.com/kennytilton/mxweb-trainer/wiki) is under construction.
+An [mxWeb Training Guide](https://github.com/kennytilton/mxweb-trainer/wiki).
 It contains a series of graded exercises, each with its own tutorial doc and coding exercise(s).

-MatrixRN is under construction, but more energy is going into [Flutter/MX](https://github.com/kennytilton/flutter-mx/blob/main/README.md).
+Work on React/MX and RN/MX has reached POC, but we have shifted focus to [Flutter/MX](https://github.com/kennytilton/flutter-mx/blob/main/README.md).

 ### Just Run It